Oh What A Knight

 The hike is perfect for escaping the crowds and gaining a unique perspective over arguably Gowers most iconic and beautiful beach.

-There’s my favourite eight Walks on the Gower.
+There’s my favourite eight walks on the Gower.
 Let me know what you think, have I missed any routes or locations out?
 Let me know in the comments below.

 In all honesty the entire coastline is beautiful and you wont disappointed no matter what section you walk.